 Prenatal influences on offspring allergy

 Allergic asthma is an increasingly common disease and the leading cause of chronic illness in children.
 Studies on environmental influences and childhood allergy lead David Strachan in 1989 to propose the Hygiene Hypothesis, which states that a lack of early childhood exposure to microbes may increase allergy susceptibility.
 Though the Hygiene Hypothesis has transformed perceptions in the field of allergy, it still does not explain how other factors such as maternal allergy, stress, dietary changes and tobacco smoke can also alter disease risk.
 Similarly timed with the formation of the Hygiene Hypothesis, research by Barker on birth weight and heart disease provided the basis for the Developmental Origins of Health and Disease (DOHaD) Hypothesis.
 Combining the concepts of developmental plasticity and early programming, DOHaD suggests that environmental exposures during foetal and/or neonatal development also influence the development of diseases later in life.
-Using mouse models of prenatal protection or risk for asthma in the offspring, our lab is working to unravel the complicated mechanisms involved in prenatal immune modulation and offspring allergy susceptibility.
+We use both human pregnancy cohorts and mouse models to understand the complicated mechanisms involved in prenatal immune modulation and offspring allergy susceptibility.

 Prenatal protection against asthma by the non-pathogenic bacteria Acinetobacter lwoffii